Fourier and Beyond: Invariance Properties of a Family of Integral Transforms: Introduction

+The Fourier transform emerges as the special case $\mathcal{F} = \Phi_1$.
+The functions $c_n$ and $s_n$ are shown to be solutions to the eigenvalue equation of a (singular) Laplacian, $-\frac{d}{d\eta}\frac{1}{\eta^{2n-2}}\frac{d}{d\eta}g = g$.
+This shows that the asymptotic oscillatory behavior of the kernel can be tuned by choosing $n$, which is expected to be useful in applications of signal analysis to functions with chirp-like components.
+In addition to introducing the transforms $\Phi_n$ and their properties, we show that they give rise to associated short-time transforms which generalize the short-time Fourier transform.

 The remainder of this paper is organized as follows.
-In Section 2, we develop the family of integral transforms and their kernels and show properties (\ref{item:gn}) and (\ref{item:DaPhin}).
-In Section 3, we discuss a function space upon which $\Phi_n$ can be defined, establish property (\ref{item:Phiniso}) for the family of integral transforms, extend them to be defined on all of $L^2(\mathbb{R})$ and show that the family is unitary on $L^2(\mathbb{R})$.
-In Section 4, we show property (\ref{item:spec}) and demonstrate some eigenfunctions of the transforms.
-In Section 5, we develop short-time analogues for the family of integral transforms and establish some identical results to those of the short-time Fourier transform.
+In Section $2$, we state a general fact about integral transforms satisfying the dilation property, develop the family of integral transforms and their kernels and show property (\ref{item:gn}).
+In Section $3$, we demonstrate some eigenfunctions of the transforms, discuss a function space on which $\Phi_n$ is defined and establish property (\ref{item:dilation}) for $\Phi_n$.
+In Section $4$, we establish property (\ref{item:Phiniso}) for the family of integral transforms, extend $\Phi_n$ to an isometry on all of $L^2(\R)$, show that the family is unitary on $L^2(\R)$ and show property (\ref{item:spec}).
+In Section $5$, we develop short-time analogues for the family of integral transforms and establish some identical results to those of the short-time Fourier transform.